rockit-astro/pipelined/README.md

 ### Testing Locally

-The camera server and client can be run directly from a git clone:
+The pipeline server and client can be run directly from a git clone:
 ```
 ./pipelined test.json
 PIPELINED_CONFIG_PATH=./test.json ./pipeline status